owenfitz/owen-and-some-dudes/README.md

     - Created a model where we only dropped applicant income to see how it would differ from A and B
 ## Analysis Section <a name="section4"></a>

-Here is a collage of graphs that we created in our analysis.
+Here is a collage of our prediciton scores for Model A & B that we created in our analysis.

 <br><br>
 ![](pics/accuracy.jpg)